Not your typical college library

 The Library maintains an archive of newspaper and magazine articles covering the fashion industry from about 1975 to today.

-The Library subscribes to more than forty trend forecasting services, special industry publications that help readers understand the direction of design and consumer behavior.
+The Library subscribes to more than twenty trend forecasting services, special industry publications that help readers understand the direction of design and consumer behavior.

 Special Collections houses 19th and 20th century fashion and interior design periodicals, unique and out-of-print books, original fashion sketches, and material on the California apparel industry.